DSchMelz/Blog/README.md

 # Blog
-It is my first test app
+It is my first test app.
-It developed with django
+Developed with django
 ![Screenshot](Screenshot_1.png)